27th Jun 2019

 As the Duchess of Sussex’s wedding gown goes on display in Windsor and Edinburgh we got thinking about that tricky and all-important decision that every bride has to make – the hunt for the perfect dress.

-More brides are choosing to change, add a little something or even take something off for their evening reception.
+More brides are choosing to have a wedding day outfit change.
+They’re adding a little something or even taking something off for their evening reception.
 We take a look at brides who have done this and share some inspiration for creating a different look after you’ve said ‘I do’.

 Solange Knowles switched it up by wearing one outfit to her ceremony and another once she got there.
 She cycled to the Church in a caped Stéphane Rolland jumpsuit but changed into a dramatic Kenzo gown for the ceremony.